 1. To be eligible for the incentives listed, the new lighting system must use less energy than the existing lighting system replaced or the baseline lighting system as determined by Pacific Power.

-2. Incentives are capped at 70 percent of Energy Efficiency Project Costs and subject to the one-year payback cap.
+2. Incentives are capped at 70 percent of Energy Efficiency Project Costs and incentives will not be available to reduce the Energy Efficiency Project simple payback below one year.
+Energy Efficiency Project Costs are subject to Pacific Power approval.

-3. The incentive for Standard T8 Fluorescent will no longer be available effective July 14, 2012.

 4. Two-foot U-tube lamps may be substituted for four-foot linear fluorescent lamps.

 5. Incentives for T8 Premium Delamps may not be combined with other linear fluorescent lamp or fixture incentives.
 Complete fixture removals are not eligible.